List of calendars

-This is a list of calendars.
-Included are historical calendars as well as proposed ones.
-Historical calendars are often grouped into larger categories by cultural sphere or historical period; thus O'Neil (1976) distinguishes the groupings Egyptian calendars (Ancient Egypt), Babylonian calendars (Ancient Mesopotamia), Indian calendars (Hindu and Buddhist traditions of the Indian subcontinent), Chinese calendars and Mesoamerican calendars.
-These are not specific calendars but series of historical calendars undergoing reforms or regional diversification.
+This list of calendars records the various historical calendars used around the world at various times.

-In Classical Antiquity, the Hellenic calendars inspired the Roman calendar, including the solar Julian calendar introduced in 45 BC.
-Many modern calendar proposals, including the Gregorian calendar introduced in 1582 AD, contains modifications from that of the Julian calendar.
+Historical calendars are often grouped into larger categories by cultural sphere or historical period; these are the Ancient Egyptian calendars, Babylonian calendars (Ancient Mesopotamia), Indian calendars (Hindu and Buddhist traditions of the Indian subcontinent), Chinese calendars and Mesoamerican calendars.
+In Classical Antiquity, the Hellenic calendars inspired the Roman calendar, including the Julian calendar introduced in 45 BC.